Mission and Vision

 Kimi and Michael have been working together since 2016 asking and answering questions such as:

-How do we develop a lasting culture of creative experiments and innovation in our businesses and organizations?
+How do we develop a lasting culture of creative experiment and innovation in our businesses and organizations?

 How do we build an innovation-savvy leadership team?